<< Click to Display Table of Contents >> Navigation: Analysis Modeling > Measures > Types of Measures > GD&T Measure > Position Measure |

 For an example case, we could have these three results:

-If the Feature also contains Feature Point(s) on its surface, the Position Measure will also check the Feature Point(s) in addition to the three Extreme Points.
+If the Feature also contains Feature Point(s) on its surface, the

 Above: At Nominal.
 The measure directions 3DCS will use are the directions of the Reference Points.
 The Measure Points are internally calculated by 3DCS to be the extreme points on a surface and the single Feature Point that is on the Surface